Choirs at Brigham Young University: BYU Singers

 Australia, Ghana, Ireland, China, Indonesia, Vietnam, and the Baltic states.

+Since its inception, the group has received many accolades at choral competitions as well as recognition within the choral community.
+In May 2022, BYU Singers received multiple first place prizes at the 22nd International Stasys Šimkus Choir Competition (Klaipėda, Lithuania), including the Grand Amber award for best choir.
+In 2021, the group placed first in the mixed choir category, and earned the overall Gran Prix award in the International Youth Choir Festival “Aegis Carminis” (Koper, Slovenia).
+The ensemble also received multiple awards at the 53rd Tolosa (Spain) Choral Contest in October 2022.
 The choir was the United States representative at the Fourth World Choral Symposium in 1996, performed at the inaugural conference of the National Collegiate Choral Organization in 2006, and participated in the 2009 Cork International Choral Festival, where they received the PEACE Award, an honor given to the audience’s favorite choir.
 BYU Singers has performed numerous times at state, national, and regional conferences of the American Choral Directors Association, National Association for Music Education, and National Collegiate Choral Organization since 1985.
 The choir appeared on national television in four programs created for the Corporation for Public Broadcasting.
-BYU Singers was founded in 1984 by Ronald Staheli.

-BYU Singers consists of around 40 students pursuing a variety of graduate and undergraduate degrees in such areas as statistics, accounting, social science, engineering, and music.

 BYU Concert Choir

 The BYU Concert Choir is a mixed chorus of approximately 90 men and women.
 The group performs a wide variety of choral repertoire ranging from the Renaissance to modern, and all from memory.
 The choir was first organized in 1984 by Mack Wilberg, who has also written a number of songs and arrangements specifically for the ensemble.
 When Wilberg left BYU in 1999 to become an assistant conductor for the Mormon Tabernacle Choir, Rosalind Hall was appointed to conduct the Concert Choir.
+Hall retired in 2020 after 21 years as director and was succeeded by Dr. Brent Wells, who began his tenure in August 2020 and continues to lead the group.

 The choir has performed at the ACDA convention and with the Utah Symphony.
 The choir has released two albums on Tantara Records: "All Creatures of Our God and King" and "Beautiful River".
 In 2006, the Concert Choir performed the premiere of two works by Mack Wilberg: "Till All Eternity Shall Ring," and "Dances to Life."